At Hampton College the Achievement Support Department provides support for those students who have been identified as having additional needs.

 The student is at the heart of our work and our aim is to ensure they feel fully included in all aspects of school life.

-ASD Autism and Aspergers.
-The National Autistic Society is the leading UK charity for people with autism (including Aspberger syndrome) and their families.
-We provide information, support and pioneering services, and campaign for a better world for people with autism.
+ASD Autism and Aspergers The National Autistic Society is the leading UK charity for people with autism (including Aspergers Syndrome) and their families.
+We provide information, support and pioneering services, and campaign for a better world for people with Autism.

 Keep your Head The website provides information for young people, parents/carers and professionals on young people’s mental health – ranging from self-help to information on services.
 It has been funded by the CCG with support from Cambridgeshire County Council and Peterborough City Council.
 In addition many local organisations working with young people have also contributed to the development of the site.

 CAF Common Assessment Framework.
 A new way of working with children and young people.
 It involves listening to you and your child to find out your child's needs and what is working well in your child's life.
 The CAF is voluntary and you and your child can choose to be involved.
 For more information telephone 01733 863928 or email firstname.lastname@example.org

 Education Psychology Consultation Services Our consultation services offer any adult in Peterborough (including parents and teachers) who is worried about the well-being of a child or young person of any age, an opportunity to talk to an Educational Psychologist.

 There are three locations around the city for you to see an Educational Psychologist.
 Please phone one of the locations below to book an appointment: